 Residents Maintain Autonomy

-In Susquehanna Nursing & Rehabilitation Center, 14.75% Percentage of Patients
+In Susquehanna Nursing & Rehabilitation Center, 15.84% of Patients

 Ability to Keep Residents Mobile

-In Susquehanna Nursing & Rehabilitation Center, 17.32% Percentage of Residents
+In Susquehanna Nursing & Rehabilitation Center, 20.06% of Residents

-This indicates the percentage of residents that maintained mobility over time.
-Preserving mobility can be a good sign for residents' health.
+This is the percent of residents who maintained mobility over time.
+Optimizing mobility can be a great sign for residents' health.

 Hospitalizations